LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 saved settings file associate with the plugin.
 You can find it by searching the plugins name,  If this is not done it will keep reporting that a file is corrupt and not allow you to make presets.** **MULTIPLE VERSIONS OF ANY OF MY PLUGINS CANNOT CO-EXIST**.** Gimp will always select the earliest one.
 The only exception to this is a build of GEGL Effects I provided where I renamed the ENUM list to make them co-compatible.
 I recommend you don't downgrade unless you know what you are doing.

-## Experimental branch that is stable (but complicated)
+## Experimental branch that is stable (but incompatible with this build)

 GEGL Effects CE has an experimental branch here that includes many major text styling plugins of mine.
 It is stable to use but I feel uneasy to make it the default branch as it has a ton of new features.
 If you want to try it go here.
 This branch will over ride default GEGL Effects CE and cannot co-exist with it.
-So it is either normal GEGL Effects CE or the experimental branch of CE.
+So it is either normal GEGL Effects CE or the experimental branch of CE not both.

 https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/tree/GEGL-Effects-Continual-Experimental-update